jagadeesh-dommety/aiskillslab/Interviewquestions.md

 Retry Client	Exponential backoff missing, no jitter, retries non-idempotent calls Config Loader	Secrets in code, no environment override, no reload Webhook Dispatcher	No signature verification, no timeout, synchronous fan-out

+For oauth - state or any additional data been sent.  first it call the oauth and oauth returns with /callback which goes to any of the multi instance system, how to handle it